jameshughes89/cs4XX-EvolutionaryComputation/site/topics/selection/selection.rst

     :align: center

     Island model layout with three sub-populations.
 Each of the three sub-populations evolve independently.
-This allows each sub-population to explore the serach space along its own path, thereby preserving diversity between the sub-populations.
+This allows each sub-population to explore the search space along its own path, thereby preserving diversity between the sub-populations.
 Periodically, members of the sub-populations migrate to other sub-populations to introduce diversity to the individual sub-populations.